Components of moduli stacks of two-dimensional Galois representations: Extensions of rank one Breuil--Kisin modules

 \begin{defn} Let $\gM = \gM(r,a,c)$ and $\gN=\gM(s,b,d)$ be Breuil--Kisin modules of rank one with descent data.
 We say that the pair $(\gM,\gN)$ has \emph{type $\tau$} provided that for all $i$: \begin{itemize} \item the multisets $\{c_i,d_i\}$ and $\{k_i,k'_i\}$ are equal, and \item $r_i + s_i = e'$. \end{itemize} \end{defn} \begin{lemma} The following are equivalent. \begin{enumerate} \item The pair $(\gM,\gN)$ has type~$\tau$. \item Some element of $\Ext^1_{\K{\F}}(\gM,\gN)$ of height at most one satisfies the strong determinant condition and is of type~$\tau$. \item Every element of $\Ext^1_{\K{\F}}(\gM,\gN)$ has height at most one, satisfies the strong determinant condition, and is of type~$\tau$. \end{enumerate} (Accordingly, we will sometimes refer to the condition that $r_i+s_i=e'$ for all~$i$ as the determinant condition.) \end{lemma}

 \begin{proof} Suppose first that the pair $(\gM,\gN)$ has type $\tau$.
 The last sentence of Remark~\ref{prop: extensions of rank one Kisin modules} shows that every element of $\Ext^1_{\K{\F}}(\gM,\gN)$ has height at most one.
 Let $\gP$ be such an element.
-The condition on the multisets $\{c_i,d_i\}$ guarantees that $\gP$ has unmixed type $\tau$.
-By \cegsBtypesareunmixed\ we see that $\dim_{\F} (\im_{\gP,i}/E(u)\gP_i)_{\teta}$ is independent of $\teta$.
-From the condition that $r_i+s_i=e'$ we know that the sum over all $\teta$ of these dimensions is equal to $e'$; since they are all equal, each is equal to $e$, and \cegsBdeterminantconditionexplicit\ tells us that $\gP$ satisfies the strong determinant condition.
+The condition on the multisets $\{c_i,d_i\}$ guarantees that $\gP$ has type $\tau$ (an \emph{unmixed type} in the sense of \cite[Def.~3.3.2]{cegsB}).
+By \cegsBtypesareunmixed\ we see that $\dim_{\F} (\im_{\gP,i}/E(u)\gP_i)_{\xi}$ is independent of the character $\xi : I(K'/K) \to \F^{\times}$.
+From the condition that $r_i+s_i=e'$ we know that the sum over all $\xi$ of these dimensions is equal to $e'$; since they are all equal, each is equal to $e$, and \cegsBdeterminantconditionexplicit\ tells us that $\gP$ satisfies the strong determinant condition.
 This proves that (1) implies (3).

 Certainly (3) implies (2), so it remains to check that (2) implies (1).
 Suppose that $\gP \in \Ext^1_{\K{\F}}(\gM,\gN)$ has height at most one, satisfies the strong determinant condition, and has type $\tau$.
 The condition that $\{c_i,d_i\}=\{k_i,k'_i\}$ follows from $\gP$ having type $\tau$, and the condition that $r_i+s_i=e'$ follows from the last part of \cegsBdeterminantconditionexplicit. \end{proof}